procivtech/fabric-heroku-postgresql/README.md

 Usage:
 ------

+To start using fabric_heroku_postgresql, add a wildcard import to your fabfile.py:

+    from fabric_heroku_postgresql.core import *

 First, we need to specify which Heroku app we'll be dealing with.
 This can be specified via an environment variable `HEROKU_APP` or via an `app` keyword argument to any command: